Cowboy Town

 Brooks & Dunn pushed their musical style farther toward rock and roll music on Cowboy Town, especially with a sequence of four rock 'n roll songs in the middle, starting with "Put a Girl in It".
 This expanded the audience beyond the country music regulars.

 Cowboy Town was Brooks and Dunn's last studio album to be released before a five-year hiatus, which lasted from 2010 to 2015.
-When the duo regrouped, they released their eleventh studio album Reboot in 2019, which featured new versions of their old songs featuring guest artists.
+When the duo regrouped, they released their twelfth studio album Reboot in 2019, which featured new versions of their old songs featuring guest artists.